-Engagement is a key part of attracting top performers to your company, and getting the best results from them once they are employed.
-Businesses that are able to improve their engagement scores will see positive results on the bottom line.
+Engagement is a key part of attracting top performers to your company, and in setting the conditions that encourage people to perform at their best once they are employed.
+Businesses that can improve their engagement scores will see positive results on the bottom line.
 Remember, organisations with the highest levels of engagement are outperforming others in every commercial metric, and employers with over 80% engagement experience increased productivity, customer satisfaction, customer loyalty, ability to attract and retain talent, as well as higher profits, sales and turnover.
 If these are not good enough reasons to pay attention to the engagement levels of your workforce, I don't know what would be.